Email this page to a friend

 I have a degree in economics and an MBA in Finance, both from highly regarded schools.
 It’s been 40 years since I got my Wharton MBA and it’s taken me almost that long to figure out that my degree was designed more to help me make money for people, (many of whom extract more from society than they contribute to it), than it was to help me understand the dysfunctional institutions they own or manage.

 I think Soros made some excellent observations during his lectures and his ambitious attempt to formulate a new economic theory is noteworthy.
-My view is that his observations are not only insightful, as they obviously contributed to his success in business, but I think his theory, once expanded, will be helpful in preventing another debacle like the one we’re going through now.
-In any event, he’s right that something needs to change, as most of the economists we hear from in the main stream media operate inside a box that would best be dismantled.
-I think he made that point as well.
+I think he’s right that something needs to change, as most of the economists we hear in the main stream media operate inside a box that, if economics is to fulfill it purpose, they will need to escape.

-The problem with almost all economic theory, in my view, is that it typically makes assumptions about reality which are often too limited, too inaccurate, or too incomplete to be very useful in preventing the kinds of crises we now face.
-Few economists that I know of actually address substantively what I believe is perhaps the most important aspect of reality that we need to address.
-This is true even though the part of reality of which I speak can readily be observed, although apparently not by most economists or politicians.
-These variables are hidden in plain sight and somehow escape attention, most often by those whose job it is to understand them.
+The problem with almost all economic theory, in my view, is that it typically makes assumptions about reality which are too limited, too inaccurate, or too incomplete to be useful in preventing the kinds of crises we now face.
+Few economists that I know of actually address substantively a part of reality that can readily be observed, although apparently not by most economists or politicians.
+This reality, while hidden in plain sight, somehow manages to escape attention, by those whose job it is to notice and to appropriately respond.

-Here’s the problem as I see it, and a short and a simple mind experiment can make the point: Take any economic theory that attempts to describe an economic system… like say, capitalism in America.
-The theory might appear to be a useful approximation of how economic reality works.
-But then, let’s assume we include all the rules, laws and regulations that provide the context in which the theory works in the US and transplant the entire economic system, say, into some other society.
-It’s not necessarily going to work in other places the way it works in America.
+A simple mind experiment can make the point: Take any economic theory, like say, capitalism in America.
+The theory might appear to be a useful approximation of how that economy really works.
+But if we were to include all the rules, laws and regulations that describes the context in which the theory works in the US... and transplant that entire economic system, say, into some other society, like say, Tunisia... it’s not necessarily going to work there the same way it works in America.

-The underlying culture in which the system operates will determine how, or if, the system will work as conceived.
-The variables that make the difference aren’t usually thought of as part of the study of economics and yet they determine how the economy will work.
-In my view, that makes the study of economics still immature as a discipline.
+The underlying culture in which the system operates will determine how, or if, the system will work as postulated.
+The variables that make the difference aren’t usually thought of as part of the study of economics and yet it’s those variables that determine how the economy will work.
+In my view, that illustrates why the study of economics is still immature as a discipline.
 Soros is right to look for a theory that encompasses deeper philosophical understanding.

-To put it another way, I say that the general state of consciousness of the people who participate in an economy will determine how it works.
-Without knowing and understanding the nature of the people, and their state of consciousness, the theory is precluded from offering up the information we need to make an economy prosper in a sustainable way.
+To put it another way, I say that the culture and the general state of consciousness of the people who participate in an economy will determine how it works.
+Without understanding the people, their culture, and their state of mind, the theory is precluded from offering up the information we need to predict how that economy will perform, or if it is likely to be sustainable.
 By the same token, any theory will break down over time in any culture where the state of consciousness is evolving, whether it evolves for better or worse.
-For an economic system to work efficiently it needs to be in tune with people and evolve as their state of consciousness changes.
-Of course to complicate matters, not everyone in a particular culture will live in the same state of consciousness as everyone else in that culture.
+For an economic system to work efficiently it needs to be in tune with the people, and the economic and political reality in which it exists.
+Of course, to complicate matters, not everyone in a particular culture will live in the same state of consciousness as everyone else in that culture.

 So what is a state of consciousness?
 I am not going to try to offer a rigorous definition, but for my purpose here, let’s say that for any individual it is a state of being that has evolved from a confluence of one’s upbringing, education, learned value system, life experience, economic status, and the immediate social environment in which one lives and participates.